What evidence should I include in my formal complaint?

 How long will an investigation into a formal complaint take?

-We aim to complete our investigation into a formal complaint within two months of submission, but if it’s possible to complete it more quickly, we will do so.
+We aim to complete our investigation into a formal complaint within three months of submission, but if it’s possible to complete it more quickly, we will do so.
 A number of factors may affect the length of time an investigation takes: the complexity of the issues; the amount of documentation and correspondence; the Academic investigation team’s workload; and the time of year.
 We will keep you informed of the progress of your investigation throughout and will let you know once a report has been sent to a decision maker for a decision.

 Who will be told about my formal complaint?